rach0022/giftr-pwa/README.md

 ### Reminders:
 - Make sure to init side navs for right and left side seperately. maybe just init inside each seperate module
 - MAke sure to use Toasts (M.toast({html: info})) for user alerts

+### Bugs:
+- [x] Fix login and signup links dissapearing on larger screens (possibly just a materialize class) || add class show-on-large to links in nav to see on larger screens